mdsketch/ansible-teleport/README.md

 ```
 teleport_version
 ```
 The version of teleport to install.
 See [teleport downloads](https://goteleport.com/teleport/download/) for available versions.
-Keep it as an empty string if you want the role to autodetect the server version in cloud environments.
+Keep it as an empty string if you want the role to autodetect the server version.

 ```
 teleport_architecture